-Acer palmatum Peve Multicolor is another cultivar developed in The Netherlands – others include Peve Stanley, Peve Dave, and of course PeveStarfish.
-I love all the Peve’s but my two favorites are Peve Multicolor and Peve Starfish.
-Both are in my top 10 favorite JMs.
+Acer palmatum Peve Multicolor is another cultivar developed in The Netherlands – others include Peve Stanley, Peve Dave, and of course Peve Starfish.
+I love all the Peve’s but my two favorites are Multicolor and Starfish.
+Both are in my top 20 favorite JMs.

-Be prepared to see variations in the summer leaf color from year to year.
+Acer palmatum Peve Multicolor will give you variations in the summer leaf color.
 If large areas of solid green leaves appear it usually indicates too much fertilizer and/or water.
-Pruning is recommended to shape a maple like Peve Multicolor or any other JM that has a lot of foliage.
+For more information see Care and Maintenance of Japanese Maples.
+Pruning is recommended to shape a maple like Peve Multicolor or any other maple that has a lot of foliage.
 For more information see Pruning Japanese Maples.